Information about patient registration, prescribing, dispensing and claiming pharmaceutical items under the Closing The Gap - PBS Co-payment Measure.

 - key the correct CTG annotation code into the PDS

-- ensure the appropriate amount for eligible prescriptions is added towards the patient’s Safety Net Prescription Record Form
+- make sure the appropriate amount for eligible prescriptions is added towards the patient’s Safety Net Prescription Record Form